powerapi-ng/pyRAPL/README.md

 - CPU socket package
 - DRAM (only on server CPU)

+# Installation

+You can install pyRAPL with pip : `pip install pyRAPL`

 # Basic usage

 Here is some basic usage of pyRAPL.
 Please understand that the measured power